 Like Duke Nukem 64, this game ported over the Third Person Mode from the PC version.
 However, it is quite glitchy.

 800B1879 0001 800EC98A 0001

-It's possible to possess the Tripbomb weapon from the PC using a Gameshark code.
+It's possible to possess the Tripbomb weapon from the PC version using a GameShark code.
 The weapons has a glitchy appearance, and interestingly it is highlighted in the status bar that you have the weapon.
-It's not possible to select the weapon (and the player will be stuck with the preceding one), unless it switch automatically when you run out of ammo.
+It's not possible to select the weapon (and the player will be stuck with the preceding one), unless it switches automatically when you run out of ammo.

 800ECA1A 0101 800ECA1C 0101 800ECA1E 0101 800ECA20 0101 800ECA22 0001

 The Microwave Expander from the Atomic Edition version can be used with a GameShark code.
 Some of the artwork and sounds are missing, and it uses the RPG handler as the weapon sprite.
 Curiously some of the enemies exclusive to this version don't have a special death for this weapon.

 The PSX executable (SLUS_003.55 in the US version) contains a long series of strings that aren't present in the game.
 They include debugging code, error messages, menus and file paths.
 Several of them are left-over from the PC version, such as the multiplayer menu or the name of .anm files.